Rxtimi/alx-pre_course/README.md

-my first readme

-new directories and files added
+New changes directories and files have been added